spex-xray/spex-help/source/models/amol.rst

 ..
 [14] `Lee et al. (2005) <https://ui.adsabs.harvard.edu/abs/2005ApJ...622..970L/abstract>`_
 ..
 [15] `Lee et al. (2009) <https://ui.adsabs.harvard.edu/abs/2005ApJ...622..970L/abstract>`_

-Additional molecules are listed in Table :ref:`tab:additional-compounds`.
+Additional molecules are listed in Table :ref:`tab:additional_compounds`.
 These models do not include scattering and were not integrated over a size distribution.
 They will be updated in future versions.

-.. _tab:additional-compounds:
+.. _tab:additional_compounds:

 .. table:: Additional compounds list.